PNNL-Comp-Mass-Spec/DeepKS/doc/index.md

 <h1 style='font-size:36pt'>DeepKS Manual</h1>

 # Getting Started
 The bulk of the DeepKS tool is run through Docker.
 It will essentially run like it would in a virtual machine.
 This makes dependency management a breeze.
 Follow the steps below to get started.
-One neednot clone the DeepKS Git repository to use the tool.
+One need not clone the DeepKS Git repository to use the tool.

 ## Colors in this manual
 - `This style is used for code the user should run.`